marionettejs/backbone.marionette/docs/upgrade.md

 that your applications can continue to work and to ease the burden of upgrading to Marionette 3.

+You can run Marionette 3 alongside Marionette 2 with the Marionette.noConflict() function.

 ## Views

 The most noticeable change to Marionette 3 is the consolidation of `ItemView`